Portishead Peaky Blinder & Cheeky Grinder

-Whether you are taking on a sportive for the very first time or are an experienced cyclist looking to notch a 100-miler by completing four or more laps within a set time limit, the Portishead Peaky Blinder has something for you.
+Whether you are taking on a sportive for the first time or are an experienced cyclist looking to notch a 100-miler by completing three or more laps within a set time limit, the Portishead Peaky Blinder has something for you.

-The 26-mile circuit takes in coastal roads and quiet country lanes around North Somerset, with a graded climb and a sweeping descent thrown in for good measure.
+The 33-mile circuit takes in coastal roads and quiet country lanes around North Somerset, with a graded climb and a sweeping descent thrown in for good measure.